pantheon-systems/solr-power/CONTRIBUTING.md

 ## Testing

-You may notice there are two sets of tests running, on two different services:
+You may notice there are two sets of tests running:

-* Travis CI runs the [PHPUnit](https://phpunit.de/) test suite against a Solr instance.
+* The [PHPUnit](https://phpunit.de/) test suite runs against a Solr instance.
-* Circle CI runs the [Behat](http://behat.org/) test suite against a Pantheon site, to ensure the plugin's compatibility with the Pantheon platform.
+* The [Behat](http://behat.org/) test suite runs against a Pantheon site, to ensure the plugin's compatibility with the Pantheon platform.

 Both of these test suites can be run locally, with a varying amount of setup.